Good dentists are good communicators – it’s that simple.

 Communicating effectively with other team members and colleagues is crucial, sharing knowledge and skills as necessary in the interests of patients.
 Dentists must work within their competence, seeking advice and assistance from senior clinical colleagues where appropriate.

 On occasions, dentists may need to act to protect patients from potential harm caused by inadequate systems or procedures, or as a result of another colleague’s behaviour, performance or health.
 We recognise that this is never an easy decision.
-If you need advice on the appropriate action to take, you should usually raise this with your educational supervisor but you can also access expert dentolegal advice via our helpline.
+If you need advice on the appropriate action to take, you should usually raise this with your educational supervisor but you can also access expert dentolegal advice via our advice line.

 Farah undertook an elective project in Vietnam under the auspices of a charity providing medical and dental care in rural areas.
 Language was a barrier and the supervising clinician from Hanoi acted as an interpreter for the village elder who had pain in the lower jaw.